galahq/gala/README.markdown

 # Gala

-Gala is the students’ interface for learning from Michigan Sustainability Cases.
+Gala is a platform for the collaborative study of media-rich teaching cases.

 ## Install